-- natural wetlands identified in an operative regional plan, district plan, or regional policy statement as at 3 September 2020, by 1 July 2023 - natural wetlands that support a population of threatened species, by 1 July 2025.
-Councils must identify water bodies that support threatened species to give effect to the National Policy Statement for Freshwater Management 2020.
+- natural wetlands identified in an operative regional plan, district plan, or regional policy statement as at 3 September 2020, by 1 July 2023 (on any slope of land) - natural wetlands that support a population of threatened species, by 1 July 2025.
+Councils must identify water bodies that support threatened species to give effect to the National Policy Statement for Freshwater Management 2020 - natural wetlands more than 500m2 in area on low slope land (as mapped) by 1 July 2025.